 Tools do heavy work for you.

 From source code, build tools assist in the creation of executable applications.
-Build tools like Webpack, Grunt, and Gulp are usually used by developers to do some following tasks:
+Build tools like Webpack, Grunt, and Gulp are usually used by developers to do the following tasks:

 - Processing Sass files into CSS.